Gavin-Yinld/coMethy/README.md

 <div align=center><img width="700" height="525" src="https://github.com/Gavin-Yinld/coMethly/blob/master/figures/eigen_loci.png"/></div>

 ## An additional step.
 Non-negative matrix factorization (NMF) analysis to decompose the methylomes based on the methylation profile of eigen-loci
 NMF analysis is used to explore the composition of the target methylomes, the methylation matrix of eigen-loci in all samples will be decomposed into a product of two matrices: one for the methylation profiles of estimated cell types and the other for the cell-type proportions across all samples.
-MeDecom package is adopted to perform NMF analysis, the useage of this package can be found in github (https://github.com/lutsik/MeDeCom/blob/master/vignettes/MeDeCom.md).
+MeDeCom package is adopted to perform NMF analysis, the useage of this package can be found in github (https://github.com/lutsik/MeDeCom/blob/master/vignettes/MeDeCom.md).
 ```R
 library(MeDeCom)